NRCan/energuide_api/README.md

 node --version
 ```
-If version is not shown the path to the library has to be added to environment variable in system property
+If version is not shown, the path to the library has to be added to the 'PATH' environment variable in system properties

 ### Run python extractor